Skip to main content

 Role-Based Tips

-Organized documents and clear notes directly improve your strategy reports, rebuttals, and supplement letters.
-Upload carrier correspondence as soon as you receive it — the faster Co-Pilot has the full picture, the stronger your analysis.
+Organized documents and clear notes improve your strategy reports, rebuttals, and supplement letters.
+Upload carrier correspondence as soon as you receive it so Co-Pilot can work from the current file.

 Keep your documentation clean for UPPA compliance.
-Upload your scope, the carrier's estimate, and any inspection photos.
-Use Co-Pilot's Compare Two Estimates tool to identify discrepancies without crossing into coverage discussions.
+Upload your scope, the carrier's estimate, and inspection photos.
+Use Co-Pilot to help identify estimate discrepancies without drifting into coverage arguments.

-Upload everything you receive from your insurance company — even if you don't fully understand it yet.
-Co-Pilot can explain what each document means and what your next steps should be.
+Upload everything you receive from the insurance company, even if you do not fully understand it yet.
+Co-Pilot can explain what a document means and help you think through next steps.

-Clean, well-organized claim files strengthen exhibits and demand preparation.
-Use Notes to add legal context that informs Co-Pilot's analysis and letter drafting.
+Clean, organized claim files strengthen exhibits and demand preparation.
+Use Notes to add legal context that helps Co-Pilot with analysis and draft support.

 If You Need Help